Andrew Jagim, Ph.D.

-- Check with the governing body that oversees your athlete's sport, who likely has a list of banned ingredients or performance-enhancing substances to avoid.
+- Check with the governing body that oversees your athlete's sport for a list of banned ingredients or performance-enhancing substances to avoid.

 - Avoid taking multiple supplements with overlapping ingredients.
-This will help prevent your child from consuming excessive amounts of specific ingredients, such as caffeine, which can be problematic over time.
+This will help prevent your child from consuming excessive amounts of specific ingredients, such as caffeine, herbal extracts or vitamins that could be problematic over time.

 - Avoid products with proprietary blends that do not provide a list of specific ingredients and amounts within the product.

-- Talk with your health care provider before your child takes supplements if he or she has an underlying medical condition or is taking other medications.
+- Talk with your health care provider or dietitian before your child takes supplements if your child has an underlying medical condition or is taking other medications.

 Are supplements needed?

-There is a difference between dietary supplements and performance-enhancing drugs.
+It's important to note that dietary supplements and performance-enhancing drugs differ.
 Dietary supplements can legally be sold over the counter and have different regulatory standards compared to prescriptions or other controlled substances.
-However, supplements may or may not be allowed in sport, depending on the sporting organization.
+However, supplements may or may not be allowed, depending on the sporting organization.
 In contrast, performance-enhancing drugs often are controlled substances, may be illegal to possess without a prescription and almost always are banned in sport.